Developer Level

 Ideas that might contribute to this section:

-Exemplars e.g. S.O.W, short-term plans or lessons together with examples of student's/pupil’s work from a number of different subject areas.
+Exemplars e.g. S.O.W, Short-Term Plans or lessons together with examples of student's/pupil’s work from a range of different subject areas.

 Evidence of support, e.g. examples of where support is being given to subject areas who are in the process of embedding CST into their S.O.W.